AsynctaskCoffee/DHAndroidTask/README.md

 - The news listing section should have an infinite scroll feature.
 - In the Favorites section, you should use realm or room.
 - Using Realm is a bonus.
-- Using Kotlin is a bonus.
+- Kotlin is a must.
-- MVP or MVVM bonus.
+- MVVM is a must.
 - Material design is bonus.

 ### Design: